How to Prepare for the Oregon Foster Care Home Study

 Can I fail the physical home inspection and reapply?

 Yes.
-A failed physical inspection is a correctable situation.
+A failed physical inspection is often a correctable situation.
 Your certifier will document the specific deficiencies, and you can remediate and schedule a re-inspection.
-The cost is delay — re-inspection appointments typically take 2 to 6 weeks depending on your district's availability.
+Timing depends on your district's availability.
 The better outcome is addressing all OAR 413-200 items before your first inspection.

 How many SAFE evaluation sessions are there?

-Oregon's SAFE evaluation typically involves two to four sessions per applicant, including a joint session for couples and individual sessions.
+Oregon's SAFE evaluation involves a series of sessions, including individual and joint or household interviews as applicable.
 The total number depends on your certifier's judgment and how many follow-up areas emerge from initial interviews.
-Some certifiers complete the evaluation in two sessions; others schedule more to cover all domains thoroughly.

 Are interview questions shared in advance?